Prisoner of War (video game): Plot

 Stone is sent on a mission by the escape committee to steal secret German documents (of the rocket) and to take photos of a new V2 rocket that is being built in the camp, so that Allied bombers will not bomb the camp.
-The escape committee analyzes the document and conclude they do not have time to contact London by mail.
+The escape committee analyzes the document and conclude they do not have time to contact London, which is the rocket's target, by mail.
 They then decide to execute plan B. Stone is sent to call the bombers with the German radio.
 When the alarms sound, the prisoners prepare a mass escape and General Stahl orders the launch of the rocket immediately.
 Stone goes to the laboratory and hides himself from the Germans while disabling the rocket.
-General Stahl is disappointed in the performance of the rockets and goes to Colditz Castle to look into the secret experiments in the castle.
+General Stahl demands its launch, holding the Kommandant at gunpoint, before the rocket is destroyed, and becomes disappointed in the performance of the rockets and goes to Colditz Castle to look into the secret experiments in the castle.

-Back in the courtyard of Colditz, Lewis Stone is discovered in the trunk of the General's car.
+Back in the courtyard of Colditz, Stone is discovered in the trunk of the General's car.
 With the German officer mistakenly believing Stone to have accidentally wound up in another prisoner of war camp, he gives Stone double rations for brightening his day.
 The escape committee reveals to Stone that Harding was building the famous Colditz Glider in the chapel attic.
 Stone finds the necessary pieces to complete the glider and successfully escapes from the castle, killing General Stahl in the process.